 What Apple has with the IIGS is a fast and powerful color machine, with some of the capabilities of Macintosh.
 It uses a central processing chip that makes it possible to expand the machine’s memory up to 8 megabytes.
 It runs existing Apple II software up to 2.5 times faster than a IIe.
 The IIGS has window, menu and font managers and a complete “toolbox” so developers of new products can access QuickDraw.
 The IIGS is the first computer to reflect Apple’s commitment to bring the Apple II and Macintosh lines closer together.
 And it has color and sound that have to be experienced to be believed.

-We’ll have full coverage of the IIGS next month.
+We have full coverage of the IIGS next month in A Mac of Another Color (Dec ‘86).

 More of the Future